 Further Industry & Population Boom

 World War 2 saw even more industry established at the port.
-Industrialist Henry J. Kaiser founded three shipyards — two in our city, one in Vancouver, Washington.
+Industrialist Henry J. Kaiser founded three shipyards — two in our city, and one in Vancouver, Washington.
 The Northwest shipyards produced 752 ships during this time period.
 At the very peak of the industry at the end of 1942, the area employed 97,000 workers, including many migrating from outside the state.
 The boom furthered the social history and economic fortunes of our city.
 Prior to the war, the population was 340,000, and nearly doubled post WW2.
 In the midst of the conflict, Portland State University was founded in the metropolitan area.

 Want to learn more about our area?
 Check out “The Top 8 Writers With Oregon Ties.“